Eclypses/mte-relay-server/guides/aws/mte-api-relay-container-usage-guide.md

 - Use the Family dropdown to select the Family Name you create in your task definition.
 - Select the latest revision of that task definition
 - Name your service
 - Desired tasks: 1 is ok to test.
-If you have more traffic, you may choose to run 2 or more instances of MTE Relay Server.
+If you have more traffic, you may choose to run 2 or more instances of MTE API Relay Server.

 #### Networking